wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-deploy-sharepoint-2010.md

 ## Provisioning process

 The image library in Azure provides the list of available preconfigured virtual machines.
 Users can publish SharePoint Server, SQL Server, Windows Server, and other ISO/VHDs to the image library.
 To simplify the creation of virtual machines, base images are created and published to the library.
 Authorized users can use these images to generate the desired virtual machine.
-For more information, go to [Create a virtual machine running Windows in the Azure portal](virtual-machines-windows-tutorial-classic-portal.md).
-Figure 1 shows the basic steps for creating a virtual machine using the Azure portal.
+For more information, go to [Create a virtual machine running Windows in the Azure Management Portal](/documentation/articles/virtual-machines-windows-tutorial-classic-portal).
+Figure 1 shows the basic steps for creating a virtual machine using the Azure Management Portal.

 ![azure-sharepoint-wp-13](./media/virtual-machines-deploy-sharepoint-2010/azure-sharepoint-wp-2.png)

 **Figure 1: Overview of steps for creating a virtual machine**

 Users also can upload a sysprepped image on the Azure Management Portal.
-For more information, go to [Create and upload a Windows Server VHD to Azure](virtual-machines-create-upload-vhd-windows-server.md).
+For more information, go to [Create and upload a Windows Server VHD to Azure](/documentation/articles/virtual-machines-create-upload-vhd-windows-server).
 Figure 2 shows the basic steps for uploading an image to create a VM.

-On the Azure portal, users also can upload an image on which the SysPrep tool has already been run.
-For more information, go to [Create and upload a Windows Server VHD to Azure](virtual-machines-create-upload-vhd-windows-server.md).
+On the Azure Management Portal, users also can upload an image on which the SysPrep tool has already been run.
+For more information, go to [Create and upload a Windows Server VHD to Azure](/documentation/articles/virtual-machines-create-upload-vhd-windows-server).
 Figure 2 shows the basic steps for uploading an image to create a virtual machine.

 ![azure-sharepoint-wp-13](./media/virtual-machines-deploy-sharepoint-2010/azure-sharepoint-wp-3.png)